eiffelqiu/candle/README.md

 Xcode build and run

-Usage 3: generate wax iOS xcode application project which uses Xib
+Usage 3: generate a wax iOS project using xib and core animation
 -------
 	$ candle xib demo
 	$ cd demo